iambharath-s/active-directory-lab/CONTRIBUTING.md

-# Contributing to corp-lab
+# Contributing to active-directory-lab

 Contributions are welcome.
-This project is maintained by the Cyberanzen Security Club at SRM IST-Trichy.
+This project is maintained By Me :).

 ## What to Contribute